Aberdeen Standard Physical Precious Metals Basket Shares ETF (NYSEARCA:GLTR) Sees Large Volume Increase

-Aberdeen Standard Physical Precious Metals Basket Shares ETF (NYSEARCA:GLTR – Get Free Report) shares saw unusually-strong trading volume on Tuesday .
-Approximately 131,119 shares traded hands during mid-day trading, an increase of 229% from the previous session’s volume of 39,813 shares.The stock last traded at $89.23 and had previously closed at $87.97.
+Aberdeen Standard Physical Precious Metals Basket Shares ETF (NYSEARCA:GLTR – Get Free Report) saw strong trading volume on Monday .
+52,873 shares traded hands during trading, an increase of 32% from the previous session’s volume of 40,179 shares.The stock last traded at $89.94 and had previously closed at $89.67.

 Aberdeen Standard Physical Precious Metals Basket Shares ETF Stock Performance

-Hedge Funds Weigh In On Aberdeen Standard Physical Precious Metals Basket Shares ETF

-A number of hedge funds have recently bought and sold shares of GLTR.
-Cetera Investment Advisers boosted its holdings in Aberdeen Standard Physical Precious Metals Basket Shares ETF by 1.7% in the 2nd quarter.
-Cetera Investment Advisers now owns 7,893 shares of the company’s stock worth $685,000 after buying an additional 130 shares during the last quarter.
-Global Retirement Partners LLC boosted its stake in shares of Aberdeen Standard Physical Precious Metals Basket Shares ETF by 32.8% in the first quarter.
-Global Retirement Partners LLC now owns 555 shares of the company’s stock worth $52,000 after acquiring an additional 137 shares during the last quarter.
-Captrust Financial Advisors increased its position in shares of Aberdeen Standard Physical Precious Metals Basket Shares ETF by 29.5% during the second quarter.
-Captrust Financial Advisors now owns 628 shares of the company’s stock worth $54,000 after purchasing an additional 143 shares in the last quarter.
-Jackson Creek Investment Advisors LLC lifted its holdings in Aberdeen Standard Physical Precious Metals Basket Shares ETF by 3.5% in the 3rd quarter.
-Jackson Creek Investment Advisors LLC now owns 5,064 shares of the company’s stock valued at $426,000 after purchasing an additional 170 shares in the last quarter.
-Finally, TAP Consulting LLC boosted its stake in Aberdeen Standard Physical Precious Metals Basket Shares ETF by 1.2% during the 2nd quarter.
-TAP Consulting LLC now owns 16,296 shares of the company’s stock worth $1,414,000 after purchasing an additional 199 shares during the last quarter.
+Large investors have recently made changes to their positions in the stock.
+Cape Cod Five Cents Savings Bank raised its holdings in shares of Aberdeen Standard Physical Precious Metals Basket Shares ETF by 110.1% during the 3rd quarter.
+Cape Cod Five Cents Savings Bank now owns 536,768 shares of the company’s stock worth $45,172,000 after acquiring an additional 281,230 shares in the last quarter.
+Cullen Frost Bankers Inc. lifted its position in Aberdeen Standard Physical Precious Metals Basket Shares ETF by 1.8% during the second quarter.
+Cullen Frost Bankers Inc. now owns 395,987 shares of the company’s stock valued at $34,356,000 after purchasing an additional 7,077 shares during the last quarter.
+Morgan Stanley lifted its position in Aberdeen Standard Physical Precious Metals Basket Shares ETF by 21.1% during the fourth quarter.
+Morgan Stanley now owns 361,127 shares of the company’s stock valued at $32,223,000 after purchasing an additional 62,825 shares during the last quarter.
+Jane Street Group LLC increased its holdings in shares of Aberdeen Standard Physical Precious Metals Basket Shares ETF by 57.7% in the 4th quarter.
+Jane Street Group LLC now owns 316,504 shares of the company’s stock worth $28,242,000 after buying an additional 115,790 shares during the last quarter.
+Finally, LPL Financial LLC increased its holdings in shares of Aberdeen Standard Physical Precious Metals Basket Shares ETF by 48.1% in the 3rd quarter.
+LPL Financial LLC now owns 240,514 shares of the company’s stock worth $20,240,000 after buying an additional 78,168 shares during the last quarter.

 - Five stocks we like better than Aberdeen Standard Physical Precious Metals Basket Shares ETF